Introducing guest blogger Samantha Karen from Sam Sees World

 The Anne Frank House is one of Amsterdam’s most famous museums.
 It tells the story of a young girl named Anne Frank who was hidden in an attic in Amsterdam during WW2.
 She kept a diary during her days in hiding and was unfortunately discovered and sent to die in Auschwitz.

 The museum is a profound experience for both adults and children and teaches about a past we can all learn from.
-Although the Anne Frank House is not overly kid-friendly it is a great place to visit to teach your children about a significant historical event that changed the world forever.
+Although the Anne Frank House is not overly kid-friendly it is a great place to visit to teach your older children about a significant historical event that changed the world forever.

 In the heart of Amsterdam’s city center sits the famous Madame Tussauds.
 This is one of Amsterdam’s more popular attractions that is home to wax statues of celebrities and historical figures.
 There are five floors, each with their own theme, and the floors include videos and other props to add to the entertainment value.